 Your Computer Is on Fire and the Material AI Stack

 Your Computer Is on Fire, edited by Thomas S. Mullaney, Benjamin Peters, Mar Hicks, and Kavita Philip, is a useful antidote to clean-interface thinking.
-It insists that computing is never only virtual, and that the social damage of technology is not a bug report waiting for a patch.
+It shows why computing should be read as a material stack: chips, data centers, labor, standards, categories, contracts, institutions, and histories arranged so that a system can appear effortless on screen.

 The Book